terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 An ESV table that tracks read number for each ESV in each sample is generated with VSEARCH.

-18S taxonomic assignments are made using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007) using the 18S classifier v3.2 reference dataset trained on sequences obtained from SILVA 132 SSU Ref Nr99 (Preusse et al., 2007) available from https://github.com/terrimporter/18SClassifier .  **Note that the SILVA reference set was modified to remove taxa with inconsistent taxonomic lineages.**
+18S taxonomic assignments are made using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007) using the 18S classifier v4.0 reference dataset trained on sequences obtained from SILVA 138 SSU Ref Nr99 (Preusse et al., 2007) available from https://github.com/terrimporter/18SClassifier .  **Note that the SILVA reference set was modified to remove sequences without a SILVA assignment at the genus rank.**

 The final output is reformatted to add read numbers for each sample and column headers to improve readability.

 Read and ESV statistics are provided for various steps of the program are also provided.

-### Prepare your environment to run the pipeline
+## Prepare your environment to run the pipeline

 1. This pipeline includes a conda environment that provides most of the programs needed to run this pipeline (SNAKEMAKE, SEQPREP, CUTADAPT, VSEARCH, etc.).